-'Nothing Immoral,' Or 'Deeply Disturbing'?
+'Nothing Immoral' Or 'Deeply Disturbing'?
 Republicans Split On Roy Moore Allegations

 "That's the typical background or profile of somebody they would be using for that," he said.

+That line of response has been picked up by many others.
+Alabama Secretary of State John Merrill told HuffPost that the timing of the report was "odd," and Madison County GOP Chairman Sam Givhan told the outlet he's "obviously suspicious" of the story.

-Other right-wing commentators, without outright denying the allegations, sought to downplay the significance of the story.
+Some right-wing commentators, without outright denying the allegations, sought to downplay the significance of the story.

-Joel Pollak, an editor at Breitbart, appeared on MSNBC to argue three of the four women's accounts had "no business" in the national news, because a 30-something Moore pursuing relationships with a 16- to 18-year-olds was not inappropriate.
+Joel Pollak, an editor at Breitbart, appeared on MSNBC to argue that three of the four women's accounts had "no business" in the national news, because a 30-something Moore pursuing relationships with 16- to 18-year-olds was not inappropriate.
 "As far as we know, there's only one relationship that's been alleged that's problematic," Pollak said, referring to Moore's alleged sexual contact with a 14-year-old.

 He did not, however, attempt to defend the described sexual encounter with a 14-year-old, which would have been a criminal act under Alabama law at the time.